Least Common Multiple Of 9 And 5

 3. Identify Synchronization Points: The LCM indicates when both machines or processes will complete their tasks simultaneously.
 In this case, both machines will align every 45 seconds.

 4. Optimize Workflow: Use this information to optimize the workflow.
-For example, if you need to transfer materials from one machine to another, knowing when both machines align can help you schedule the transfers efficiently, reducing downtime and increasing productivity.
+To give you an idea, if you need to transfer materials from one machine to another, knowing when both machines align can help you schedule the transfers efficiently, reducing downtime and increasing productivity.

 Musical Harmony and Rhythmic Alignment